meli1230/windows_and_linux_vms/README.md

 # Brief overview
-This project contains 3 virtual machines: a machine that runs Windows Server, one that runs Windows Client and the last one running Ubuntu.
-The alterations made in each VM is thoroughly described in this file. <br/>
+This project contains 3 virtual machines: a machine that runs Windows Server, one that runs Windows Client and the last one running Ubuntu. <br/>
 Each VM has been uploaded to OneDrive, since they are large files that cannot be directly uploaded to GitHub.
 You can access the folder that contains the VMs [here](https://1drv.ms/f/s!AiJja_jxQJ8ggcEzTFktyAXqb-zKIA?e=uXwwhq).<br/>